CityOfDetroit/base-unit-tools/README.md

 - `id`: the ID of the feature
 - `streetview`: should be `true` if you want Mapillary to automatically display.

-Example URL: http://localhost:3000/base-unit-tools/explorer?type=buildings&id=653 will hotlink you to CAYMC.
+Example URL: http://localhost:3000/base-unit-tools/explorer?type=buildings&id=653&streetview=true will link directly to CAYMC, with the `StreetView` component activated.

 ### Issue Reporter